sontungexpt/url-open/README.md

   - http://example.com:8080
   - https://www.example.com:8443
   - ftp://ftp.example.com:2121
-- Allow you to open url from anywhere in the line if it only contains 1 url
+- Allow for opening URLs from anywhere on a line, as long as the line contains only one URL.
+  If one line has multiple URLs, the first URLs in the right side of cursor will be opened.

 ## Preview